chrislearn/hugo-theme-mistiness/docs/user.md

 #### Enable pages

-Tranquilpeak provides you 2 pages to display all posts title and date by tags, by categories, by date and an about page.
+Mistiness provides you 2 pages to display all posts title and date by tags, by categories, by date and an about page.
 To enable one of this pages simply add following [taxonomies](https://gohugo.io/taxonomies/overview/):

 ```toml
 [taxonomies]